Tuesday Morning Market Highlights

 Global Markets

-Shares of Fastenal Company (NASDAQ:FAST) fell 4.5% on Tuesday morning after the company announced financial results for its third quarter of fiscal 2020.
-It posted earnings per share of 38 cents, beating analysts' estimates by 1 cent.
-Revenue of $1.41 billion grew 2.2% year-over-year and beat expectations by $10 million.
+Shares of The Procter & Gamble Company (NYSE:PG) gained more than 2% on Tuesday morning after the company announced financial results for its first quarter of fiscal 2021.
+It posted earnings per share of $1.63, beating analyst´s estimates by 20 cents, on revenue of $19.32 billion, which grew 8.5% year-over-year and also beat expectations by $930 million.

-The gross profit, as a percentage of net sales, was down 190 basis points to 45.3% in the third quarter from 47.2% in the same quarter of 2019 due to lower product margins on behalf of pandemic-related expenses such as masks and face shields.

-The operating income, as a percentage of net sales, rose to 20.5% from 20.4% in the third quarter of 2019.
-Employee-related expenses, which represent two-thirds of total operating and administrative expenses, declined 4.9% in the third quarter of 2020 when compared to the third quarter of 2019.

-Looking at cash generation, the operating cash flow reached $780.8 in the first nine months of 2020, an increase of 32.3% from the first nine months of 2019, fueled by reduced inventory levels.
+In the quarter, the beauty segment organic sales rose 7% versus a year ago.
+Skin and Personal Care organic sales increased due to innovation-led growth in North America and Greater China.
+Grooming segment organic sales rose 6% versus a year ago.
+The Health Care segment organic sales rose 12% and Fabric and Home Care segment organic sales increased 14% for the quarter.
+Baby, Feminine and Family Care segment organic sales inched up 4% versus year ago.
+Moreover, the company reported that the gross margin increased 170 basis points versus the prior year.

+Looking ahead to full fiscal 2021, the company expects GAAP diluted net earnings per share growth in a range of 4% to 9% versus fiscal 2020 GAAP EPS of $4.96.
+It also expects core earnings per share growth from a range of 3% to 7% to a range of 5% to 8% versus fiscal 2020 core earnings per share of $5.12.

-In the first quarter of 2020, Ron Baron (Trades, Portfolio) cut his investment in the stock by 31% to 79,020 shares.
-Joel Greenblatt (Trades, Portfolio) sold out the stock.
+At the end of June, Yacktman Asset Management (Trades, Portfolio) cut its investment in the stock by 1% to 3,154,115 shares.
+Ken Fisher (Trades, Portfolio) reduced his holding by 56% to 660,251 shares.

 Disclosure: The author holds no positions in any stocks mentioned.